ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 I examined the `part_filename{}` field in Splunk to identify any files transferred over the network during the activity.
 The results displayed two filenames: `3791.exe` and `agent.php`, which appear to be executable files in HTTP traffic that were either downloaded or executed on the web server.

+##### 🔷 Installation Phase Step 2

-#### (Objective 3 - Step 2) I had to confirm if any of these files came from the IP addresses that were found to be associated in objective 2
+I had to confirm if any of these files came from the IP addresses that were found to be associated in objective 2

 - `40.80.148.42`,
 - `23.22.63.114`, or